 Analogously, when a research team decides to perform an experiment following a published protocol, the protocol itself is a generically dependent continuant instance of the type plan specification.
 The leader of the research team concretizes this protocol in her mind to create that specifically dependent realizable continuant which is her plan for carrying out this experiment.
 At the same time she creates a series of sub-protocols, which are plan specifications for each of her various team members.
 Each of the latter is then concretized in the mind of the appropriate team member as a plan for carrying out corresponding subactivities within the experiment.
 The experiment itself is the total realization of these plans, having outputs such as publications, databases, and so forth, as described in the Ontology for Biomedical Investigations (OBI).

-3. Occurrent DON”T LIKE USE OF “ARTICLE” (CHAPTER, PART … WOULD BE BETTER)
+Occurrent

-a(occurrent)[Elucidation: An occurrent is an entity that unfolds itself in time or it is the instantaneous boundary of such an entity (for example a beginning or an ending) or it is a temporal or spatiotemporal region which such an entity occupies.
-[077-001]]
+a(occurrent)[Elucidation: An occurrent is an entity that unfolds itself in time or it is the instantaneous boundary of such an entity (for example a beginning or an ending) or it is a temporal or spatiotemporal region which such an entity occupies_temporal_region or occupies_spatiotemporal_region.
+[077-002]]

-The realm of occurrents is less pervasively marked by the presence of natural units than is the case in the realm of independent continuants.
+note(process)[The realm of occurrents is less pervasively marked by the presence of natural units than is the case in the realm of independent continuants.
 Thus there is here no counterpart of ‘object’.
 In BFO 1.0 ‘process’ served as such a counterpart.
 In BFO 2.0 ‘process’ is, rather, the occurrent counterpart of ‘material entity’.
 Those natural – as contrasted with engineered, which here means: deliberately executed – units which do exist in the realm of occurrents are typically either parasitic on the existence of natural units on the continuant side, or they are fiat in nature.
 Thus we can count lives; we can count football games; we can count chemical reactions performed in experiments or in chemical manufacturing.
 We cannot count the processes taking place, for instance, in an episode of insect mating behavior.

 Even where natural units are identifiable, for example cycles in a cyclical process such as the beating of a heart or an organism’s sleep/wake cycle, the processes in question form a sequence with no discontinuities (temporal gaps) of the sort that we find for instance where billiard balls or zebrafish or planets are separated by clear spatial gaps.
 Lives of organisms are process units, but they too unfold in a continuous series from other, prior processes such as fertilization, and they unfold in turn in continuous series of post-life processes such as post-mortem decay.
-Clear examples of boundaries of processes are almost always of the fiat sort (midnight, a time of death as declared in an operating theater or on a death certificate, the initiation of a state of war).
+Clear examples of boundaries of processes are almost always of the fiat sort (midnight, a time of death as declared in an operating theater or on a death certificate, the initiation of a state of war)].

 Processes can be arbitrarily summed and divided.
 In particular, we can identify sub-processes – temporal parts – which are fiat segments occupying constituent temporal intervals of the temporal interval occupied by the process as a whole.
 Occurents are processes, or the boundaries of processes, or temporal or spatial temporal regions.